mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 The mount options for `/etc/fstab` of the extra partitions defined by `MENDER_EXTRA_PARTS` in the generated .biosimg, .sdimg or .uefiimg file.

-If defined, the mount options will be added to `/etc/fstab` in the generated image.

 ```
 MENDER_EXTRA_PARTS_FSTAB[part1] = "noexec"